-Remote Public Testimony
+Remote or In-Person Testimony

 The Legislature has expanded remote testimony capabilities so people can testify on any bill from anywhere up to an hour prior to a committee meeting.